Zira3l137/NormalMapGen/README.md

 - Generates micro and macro normal maps from input images
 - Blends micro and macro normal maps with adjustable strength and blending factor
-- Converts output to DDS format
+- Converts output to specified format
 - Supports PNG, JPG, and TGA input formats

 ## Requirements